High Capacity Metro Trains (HCMT) Project

 Department or agency

 Department of Transport (formerly Department of Economic Development, Jobs, Transport and Resources)

 The public private partnership contract with Evolution Rail was executed in November 2016.
-65 new 7-car trains will be delivered by mid 2023, providing a dedicated train fleet for the Cranbourne Pakenham line.
-Once opened, the trains will service the Metro Tunnel, and run through to Sunbury.
+The new trains will gradually enter passenger service on the Cranbourne and Pakenham lines.
+Longer term, they will run through to Sunbury following the opening of the Metro Tunnel.
 Passengers across the wider metropolitan rail network will benefit through the redeployment of existing trains to other lines.

 The project also includes the delivery of a new train depot in Pakenham East (including a train maintenance facility, two simulators and a stabling yard), along with a service facility at Calder Park.
 These facilities will have the flexibility to cater for the future rolling stock maintenance needs of the corridor.

 Associated infrastructure upgrades on the Cranbourne Pakenham and Sunbury lines will be separately delivered by the State.
 The project forms part of the Cranbourne Pakenham Line Upgrade program which collectively will create thousands of jobs and increase capacity, ease congestion and reduce travel times for the one million people living in Melbourne’s south-east corridor.